MarkusKonk/specleanr/src/README.md

 ### Case 2b: With loess "False" and threshold 0.8 (remote input files)

 **From command line:**

+This gives out a warning: `Warning message: In FUN(X[[i]], ...) : The 3 rows for Setosa are less than variables and some methods may not function properly.`

 ```
 # Works: Tested on 2025-08-01 (Merret)